Using Notes in Wispr Flow for iOS

 Overview

 The note editor opens inside Wispr Flow with a microphone button for dictation.
-Tap it to start speaking — dictated text is inserted at your cursor, and a live waveform confirms Flow is listening.
-Notes are indexed in iOS Spotlight so you can find them from your home screen.
+Tap it to start speaking — text is inserted at your cursor, and a live waveform confirms Flow is listening.

 Key behaviors

-• Cursor-aware insertion: Dictated text is inserted at your cursor.
-For new notes or when reopening a note, the cursor defaults to the end.
-Tap anywhere in the note to reposition before dictating.
-When appending to a non-empty note, a line break is added before the new text.
+• Cursor-aware insertion: Text is inserted at your cursor, which defaults to the end of the note.
+Tap anywhere to reposition.
+When appending to a non-empty note, a line break is added first.

-• Dictation controls: While recording, a waveform animation confirms Flow is capturing your voice.
+• Dictation controls: A waveform animation confirms Flow is recording.
 Tap Cancel (✕) to discard or Done (✓) to stop and process.
-During processing, the waveform freezes and a spinner appears until transcription completes.

-• Note titles: Each note has a title field separate from the body.
-Tap the pencil icon in the toolbar to add or edit the title.
-Titles appear in the navigation bar, the notes list preview, and Spotlight results.
+• Note titles: Tap the pencil icon in the toolbar to add or edit a title.
+Titles appear in the navigation bar, notes list, and Spotlight results.

-• Read/preview mode: Tap the preview toggle in the toolbar to switch between editing and viewing a formatted markdown preview.
-Switch back to editing at any time.
+• Preview mode: Tap the preview toggle in the toolbar to switch between editing and a formatted markdown preview.

-• AI summary: A summary button appears on each note for eligible accounts.
-Tap it to generate a condensed summary of the note's content.
+• AI summary: Tap the summary button on a note to generate a condensed summary of its contents.

 • Spotlight indexing: Note titles and content are indexed in iOS Spotlight.
-Search from your home screen, then tap a result to open and edit the note in Flow.
+Tap a result to open and edit the note in Flow.

-• Auto-open on launch: The "Start new note on app open" setting (off by default) opens a new note automatically when you return to the app while on the Notes tab.
-Toggle it on in Settings to skip the notes list.
+• Auto-open on launch: Turn on "Start new note on app open" in Settings to open a new note automatically when you return to the Notes tab.

-• Note management: Notes are sorted by most recently modified.
-Use the search bar to find notes by title or content.
-Swipe left on a note for Share and Delete actions — deleting prompts a confirmation dialog.
+• Note management: Notes are sorted by most recently modified and grouped by date.
+Use the search bar to find notes, swipe left for Share and Delete, or long-press a note for Copy, Edit, Share, and Delete.

-Warning: Notes created via the Lock Screen widget or Control Center open in a full-screen capture view that does not auto-save.
-Tap Save to keep the note — dismissing without saving discards it.
+Warning: Notes created via the Lock Screen widget or Control Center open in a full-screen capture view that does not auto-save and cannot be swiped away.
+Tap Save (top-right) to keep the note, or X (top-left) to discard.
+The Save button is disabled while dictation is recording or processing — stop dictation first.

 Best practices